georgian-io/genai-bootcamp/README.md

 pip install -r requirements.txt
 ```

 1. Create private environment file (this will not be committed!).
-If you are a bootcamp participant, you would have received this file.
+If you are a bootcamp participant, you should have received this file.
 Please rename it to `.env`.
 Some operating systems might rename `.env` to `env`.
 The period at the front is important as all the notebooks expect this.
 Please rename the file if you run into this issue.
 Note: DO NOT COMMIT THIS FILE OR SHARE IT ANYWHERE!
 ```
 mv env-template .env